fyngyrz/pyex/README.md

 The second is that you declare this with a tiny bit of new syntax.

-Here's a for instance.
+Here's a for-instance.
 Say you have a method that takes a string object and validates that it is a dotted quad and you want to be able to use it as a method on strings.
 Here's what you write: